Truncated LinUCB for Stochastic Linear Bandits: Introduction

 First, we construct explicit problem instances, for which the cumulative regret of the LinUCB algorithm is both $\Omega(d^2\log^2(T))$ and $O(d^2\log^2(T))$, and thus prove that LinUCB is suboptimal for stochastic linear bandits in both the dimension $d$ and the horizon $T$.
 The suboptimality of LinUCB is because the path-wise upper confidence bounds in LinUCB, based on the self-normalization principle \citep{pena2008self}, is wider than the actual order of statistical error in estimating the arm parameters; see subsection \ref{subsec:subopt_linUCB}.

 Second, in view of its over-exploration, we propose to truncate the duration of the LinUCB algorithm, and call the proposed algorithm ``Tr-LinUCB".
 Specifically, we run LinUCB up to a truncation time $S$, and then perform pure exploitation afterwards.
 For Tr-LinUCB, if the truncation time $S = Cd\log(T)$ for a large enough $C$, its cumulative regret is $O(d\log(T))$; more importantly, in practice, if we choose $S = d\log^{\kappa}(T)$ for some $\kappa > 1$, the regret is $O(d\log(T)\log\log(T))$.
 Thus unlike OLS, whose regret would be linear in the number of forced sampling, the cost of overshooting for Tr-LinUCB, i.e., $S$ being a larger order than the optimal, is a multiplicative $\log\log(T)$ factor, that does not depend on $d$.
 The practical implication is that Tr-LinUCB is insensitive to the selection of the truncation time $S$ if we err on the side of overshooting.
+Extensive experiments, including on several real-world datasets, corroborate our theory.

-Third, we establish a matching $\Omega(d\log(T))$ lower bound on the worst case regret over concrete families of problem instances, and thus show the rate optimality of Tr-LinUCB, with a proper truncation time, in both the dimension $d$ and horizon $T$, for such families.
+Third, we establish a matching $\Omega(d\log(T))$ lower bound on the worst-case regret over concrete families of problem instances, and thus show the rate optimality of Tr-LinUCB, with a proper truncation time, in both the dimension $d$ and horizon $T$, for such families.
 More specifically, the characterization of the optimal dependence on $d$, in both the upper and lower bounds, appears novel, holds under the low dimensional regime $d = O(\log(T)/\log\log(T))$, and relies on an assumption on contexts that relates the expected instant regret to the second moment of the arm parameters estimation error; see condition \ref{cond:unit_sphere}.
 Under this assumption, by similar arguments, it can be shown that the OLS algorithm proposed by \cite{goldenshluger2013linear} also achieves $O(d\log(T))$ regret.
 Thus our contribution in this regard should be understood as proposing and working with such a condition, and verifying it for concrete problem instances, e.g., when contexts have a log-concave Lebesgue density.
 Without this condition, we establish $O(d^2\log(2d) \log(T))$ upper bound for Tr-LinUCB, similar to that for OLS \citep{bastani2020online}, which, however, may not be tight (in $d$) for any family of problem instances.
 As discussed above, the main practical advantage of Tr-LinUCB is its insensitivity to tuning parameters.

 Finally, we note that the elliptical potential lemma \citep[Lemma 19.4]{lattimore2020bandit}, which is the main tool for the analysis of LinUCB \citep{abbasi2011improved,li2019nearly,wu2020stochastic,hamidi2021better,li2019nearly}, does not lead to the $O(\log(T))$ upper bound for Tr-LinUCB, and a tailored analysis is required to handle the dependence among observations induced by sequential decision making, and to show that information accumulates at a linear rate in time for each arm.